Historiography of the Christianization of the Roman Empire: Judicial penalties and clemency

 In 1986, Ramsay MacMullen wrote "What Difference did Christianity Make?" looking at the consequences of conversion rather than its causes.
 He has written that "Christianity made no difference"; or that it made a negative difference, saying that under the Christian emperors, judicial cruelty rose.
 MacMullen attributes this to Christian zeal and a belief in purgatory.
 On the one hand, this is problematic since, "Until the end of the twelfth century the noun purgatorium did not exist; the Purgatory had not yet been born" according to historian Jacques Le Goff.
 On the other hand, it is possible to identify a mounting severity in imperial criminal law.
 Classicist Peter Garnsey says this change takes place throughout the entire imperial period beginning under Augustus in the first century.
 Garnsey writes that increasing severity was the result of the political shift from a Republic to an autocratic empire.

 Historian Jill Harries describes Roman justice as always harsh.
 It was a common belief of those in the Roman Empire that severity was a deterrent.
-As an example of this, Harries writes of the SC Silanianum, a particularly harsh law passed in 10 AD.
+As an example of this, Harries writes of the SC Silanianum, a particularly harsh law passed in AD 10.
 The SC Silanianum was originally aimed at slaves who murdered their masters, but its reach and its harshness grew as time passed.

 On the one hand, increasingly harsh penalties for an ever enlarging number of capital crimes were published by emperors.
 On the other hand, emperors also wanted to be seen as generous in offering mercy and clemency.
 Beginning in the first century under Augustus, the established Roman understanding of clemency (clementia) began a transformation that was completed in the fourth century.
 Christian writers had embraced the concept of clemency and used it to express the mercy of God demonstrated in salvation, thereby combining the two concepts.
 The use of clementia to indicate forgiveness of wrongs and a mild merciful temper becomes common for writers of the Later Roman Empire.